These ever-popular summer day trips by steam train run from Bristol Temple Meads, Yatton and Taunton to Devon & Cornwall.

 The route includes travelling along the internationally famous sea wall at Dawlish, crossing Brunel’s famous Saltash Bridge into Cornwall, and some of the most varied and exciting scenery in the country.
 Passengers can choose to spend time in Plymouth or travel on to Par, where buses are provided for visits to Fowey or Charlestown.

-Our train leaves Bristol Temple Meads at around 08:45 and stops to pick up further passengers at Yatton and Taunton.
-Our steam locomotive will be working hard as it tackles the climb to Whiteball Summit.
+Our train leaves Bristol Temple Meads at around 08:45 diesel hauled and stops to pick up further passengers at Yatton and Taunton.
+From Taunton we will continue steam hauled and our steam locomotive will be working hard as it tackles the climb to Whiteball Summit.
 We stop at Exeter St. David’s station for our locomotive to take on water and for more passengers to join the train.
 We leave Exeter and follow the Exe Estuary to the seaside.
 We then travel along the famous sea wall between Dawlish and Teignmouth, an experience not to be missed.

 After Newton Abbot, our steam locomotive will demonstrate her real strength as she powers up some of the steepest main line gradients in the country.
 First there is the difficult climb to the summit at Dainton Tunnel, followed by a dramatic drop down to Totnes, then an equally difficult climb up Rattery Bank before descending to Plymouth.
 Passengers have the option to alight at Plymouth or remain on the train to Par.
 There will be over five hours free time to explore the historic maritime city of Plymouth which includes the Hoe, the ancient Barbican and seafront areas, and the National Marine Aquarium.